FredrikBorgstrom/arb_translator/README.md

  output_file_name | (optional) output _file_name is the initial name to be concatenated with the language codes.
 Eg. ```--output_file_name wow``` then this will save the translated files as ```wow_{language_code}.arb```, Suppose the langauge code is ml,hi then the files created will be wow_ml.arb and wow_zh.arb append_lang_code | (optional) whether to append language code to output filenames.
 Defaults to true.
 Set to false to keep original filenames. copy_source_to_output | (optional) whether to copy the source directory to the output directory.
 Defaults to false.
-When set to true, the source directory structure will be copied to the output directory before creating translations.
+When set to true, the source directory structure will be copied to the output directory before creating translations. only_process_changes | (optional) only translate changed or new keys to save translation costs.
+Defaults to false.
+Requires copy_source_to_output to be true.
+Compares existing translations with source files and only translates new or modified keys.

 ### Translating a Single File